JehanPatel/JehanPatel/ReadMe.md

 # 💫About Me :
 Hello there!
 I am Jehan Patel, an engineering student also working with different brands.
 I am proficient in Python and Canva.
 My studies have helped me gain proficiency in various academic topics.
+Having worked in the field of Artificial Intelligence and Machine Learning, I have developed knowledge in the field.
 Alongside this, I have developed soft skills while delivering events and catering to large audiences.

-I am passionate about working with brands and companies to cater with their needs.
+I am also passionate about working with brands and companies to cater with their needs.
 Having worked with 10+ brands, I believe that I am suitable for various kinds of roles.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jehan-patel)